motns/configstore/README.md

 When run, the script does the following:

  1. Creates `tar.gz` archives with the version number included in the file name, for each platform separately
- 2. Creates a Git Tag with the specified version number
+ 2. Creates a Git Tag with the specified version number and `v` as a prefix, for example `v0.0.4`
  3. Pushes the Git Tag to GitHub

 Once the release script has run, you'll want to create a "proper" release in GitHub, which includes the pre-built